-The two main types of mortgages are a government-guaranteed mortgage or a conventional mortgage guaranteed by a banking institution.
+The main two types of mortgages in the Netherlands are a government-guaranteed mortgage or a conventional mortgage guaranteed by a banking institution.

 The Stichting Waarborgfonds Eigen Woningen (WEW) provides the coverage for NHG.
 WEW was established in 1993 to realize that buying a home is more affordable.
-They do this by carrying a shared risk with the banks.
+They do this by sharing a risk with the banks.

 Why should you pick a mortgage with NHG?